wjt/fedc-2021-talk/talk.md

 Personally, I publish a few of my own apps on Flathub, and somewhat maintain the Flatpaks for perhaps a dozen more, most of which are open source.
 Getting notified of a new upstream TuxPaint releases in the form of an easily-testable pull request really helps to make this manageable.
 Even in the case when you are publishing your own app on Flathub, it's nice to have a computer programme do the boring work of updating a JSON file for you.

-Of course, there are other models that would work even better.
+Of course, there are other models that could work just as well, or better.
 The Firefox Flatpak on Flathub comes directly from Mozilla, and rather than being built by Flathub's infrastructure, it is pushed directly to Flathub by Mozilla's release process.
 So security updates for Firefox hit Flathub the moment they are released by Mozilla, without any delay.

 # How do I use it?

 OK!
 Hopefully, I've convinced you that this tool is useful to you as an app developer, or as the maintainer of a Flatpak.
 Or perhaps you are submitting an extra-data app to Flathub and have discovered that this tool is mandatory!
 How do you actually use it?

-In short, you probably need to add some special annotations to the app's manifest to tell Flatpak External Data Checker how to check for new versions of the app.
+In short, you generally need to add some special annotations to the app's manifest to tell Flatpak External Data Checker how to check for new versions of the app.
 It has almost a dozen different checkers for various scenarios.
 I won't describe them all here but I'll give a few illustrative examples.

 ## Rotating URL